Luther Vandross (album)

-Luther Vandross is the twelfth studio album by American singer Luther Vandross.
+Luther Vandross is the thirteenth studio album by American singer Luther Vandross.
 It was released by J Records on June 19, 2001 in the United States.
 His debut with the label after a brief stint with Virgin Records on I Know (1998), it marked a departure for Vandross who reunited with frequent collaborators Nat Adderley, Jr. and Marcus Miller to work on some songs, but also recruited a wider range of contemporary producers such as Warryn Campbell, Shep Crawford, Eddie F., Darren Lighty, Soulshock, and The Underdogs to contribute material.